-- Respirators may be necessary when engineering and administrative controls do not adequately prevent exposures. - The decision to use respiratory protection should be based on professional judgment that takes into account toxicity information, exposure measurement data, and frequency and likelihood of the worker's exposure - ensure users are not subject to high thermal loads which may result in heat stress or distress due to personal - protective equipment (powered, positive flow, full face apparatus may be an option).
-Published occupational exposure limits, where they exist, will assist in determining the adequacy of the selected respiratory protection.
-These may be government - mandated or vendor recommended.
-Certified respirators will be useful for protecting workers from inhalation of particulates when properly selected and fit tested as part of a complete respiratory protection program. - Use approved positive flow mask if significant quantities of dust becomes airborne.
-Try to avoid creating dust conditions.
+- · Respirators may be necessary when engineering and administrative controls do not adequately prevent exposures - · The decision to use respiratory protection should be based on professional judgment that takes into account toxicity information, exposure measurement data, and frequency and likelihood of the worker's exposure - ensure users are not subject to high thermal loads which may result in heat stress or distress due to personal protective equipment (powered, positive flow, full face apparatus may be an option). - · Published occupational exposure limits, where they exist, will assist in determining the adequacy of the selected respiratory protection.
+These may be government mandated or vendor recommended. - · Certified respirators will be useful for protecting workers from inhalation of particulates when properly selected and fit tested as part of a complete respiratory protection program - · Where protection from nuisance levels of dusts are desired, use type N95 (US) or type P1 (EN143) dust masks.
+Use respirators and components tested and approved under appropriate government standards such as NIOSH (US) or CEN (EU) - · Use approved positive flow mask if significant quantities of dust becomes airborne. - \cdot Try to avoid creating dust conditions.